helium/HIP/0019-third-party-manufacturers/Pisces-Miner.md

 ## Product Information

   The specific parameters and design styles of the company's products can be found on the following official website:

-	Currently we provide the following solutions:
+  Currently we provide the following **solutions**:

 **Light Indoor Version**